tsgates/arch-wiki-markdown/wiki/IBM_ThinkPad_X60s.md

     [*] wireless-tools
     [*] iwlwifi-3945-ucode

-Follow the Beginners Guide step by step to install sudo, add users, add to groups, video card driver, then install Xorg, and a desktop environment.
+Follow the Beginners' guide step by step to install sudo, add users, add to groups, video card driver, then install Xorg, and a desktop environment.